Mathematics education in the United States: Attendance and completion rates

 Longitudinal analysis shows that the number of students completing high-school courses on calculus and statistics, including AP courses, have declined before 2019.
 Data taken from students' transcripts ($N = 15,188$) from the late 2000s to the mid-2010s reveals that majorities of students had completed Algebra I (96%), Geometry (76%), and Algebra II (62%).
 But not that many took Precalculus (34%), Trigonometry (16%), Calculus (19%), or Statistics (11%) and only an absolute minority took Integrated Mathematics (7%).
 Overall, female students were more likely to complete all mathematics courses, except Statistics and Calculus.
 Asian Americans were the most likely to take Precalculus (55%), Statistics (22%), and Calculus (47%) while African Americans were the least likely to complete Calculus (8%) but most likely to take Integrated Mathematics (10%) in high school.
+Among students identified as mathematically proficient by the PSAT, Asians are much more likely than blacks to attend an honors or Advanced Placement course in mathematics.
+Asians are also the most likely to have scored at least a 3 on the AP Calculus exams.
 Students of lower socioeconomic status were less likely to pass Precalculus, Calculus, and Statistics.
+While boys and girls are equally likely to take AP Statistics and AP Calculus AB, boys are the majority in AP Calculus BC (59%), as well as some other highly mathematical subjects, such as AP Computer Science A (80%), AP Physics C: Mechanics (74%) and AP Physics C: Electricity and Magnetism (77%).
+Although undergraduate men and women score the same grades in Calculus I (in college) on average, women are more likely than men to drop out because of mathematical anxiety.
+Perceptions and stereotypes of girls being less mathematically able than boys begin as early as second grade, and they affect how girls actually perform in class or in a competition, such as the International Mathematical Olympiad.
+Among university students who have taken calculus, engineering disciplines are the most popular among men and biology among women.

+During the 1970s and 1980s, the number of students taking remedial courses in college rose substantially, partly due to the de-emphasis of calculus in high school, leading to less exposure to pre-calculus topics.
+In the twenty-first century, American community colleges require 60% of their students to pass at least one course in mathematics, depending on the program.
+But around 80% fail to meet this requirement, and 60% require remedial courses.
+Many students at these schools drop out after failing even in remedial courses, such as (the equivalent of) Algebra II.
+On the other hand, four-year institutions have seen increased student interest in STEM programs, including mathematics and statistics.